mikemwanga/IRMA-Summary/README.md

 # IRMA-Summary
+Worrkflow to summarise IRMA assembly output

-Woprkflow to summarise IRMA assembly output
+Python Script created to summarise IRMA assembly output data.
+Subsequent updates will be availed here.
+Watch this space!